kwaldenphd/python-structured-data/README.md

 ## Application

 Q4: Modify the code provided below to load the example.txt file provided in this lab.
+Answer to this question includes program + comments that document process and explain your code.

 ```Python
 # import csv module